Adam Larsson: New Jersey Devils (2011–2016)

-Following their rookie seasons, Larsson and Henrique were assigned to the Devils American Hockey League (AHL) affiliate, the Albany Devils, prior to the start of the 2012–13 season.
-Due to the 2012–13 NHL lockout, numerous other NHL players opted to join the AHL while the NHL Collective Bargaining Agreement was under talks.
-Larsson tallied four goals and 15 assists in 33 games with Albany before making his season debut on 31 January 2013 in place of Mark Fayne.
-He had joined the team for five games prior to that but sat out as a healthy scratch.
-Upon rejoining the team, he was again paired with Greene and saw increased time on the Devils penalty kill.
-As the Devils failed to qualify for the 2013 Stanley Cup playoffs, Larsson had recorded six assists and a plus-4 rating through 37 games while also averaging 18:06 of ice time per game.
-Despite going goalless, Larsson would use his body effectively on the ice as he finished sixth on the team in hits and fifth in blocked shots.
+Due to the 2012–13 NHL lockout, Larsson was assigned to the Devils' American Hockey League (AHL) affiliate, the Albany Devils, to start the season.
+He tallied four goals and 15 assists in 33 games with Albany before the 2012–13 NHL lockout ended.
+When the NHL resumed play for the shortened 2012–13 season, Larsson sat out as a healthy scratch for five games before making his season debut on 31 January 2013 in place of Mark Fayne.
+Upon rejoining the team, Larsson was again paired with Greene and saw increased time on the Devils' penalty kill.
+He finished with six assists through 37 games, while also averaging 18:06 of ice time per game.

 Larsson with the New Jersey Devils in April 2014.

-Unlike the previous season, Larsson made the Devils' opening night roster prior to the start of the 2013–14 season.
+Larsson made the Devils' opening night roster prior to the start of the 2013–14 season.
 After suffering a lower-body injury on 23 November 2013 during a game against the San Jose Sharks, Larsson was placed on injured reserve.
 At the time, he had one goal and two assists through his first 20 games of the season.
 He did not skate for the first few weeks but began skating lightly after three weeks of rest.
 However, he suffered a setback while rehabbing and his knee locked up again.
 This resulted in a longer recovery period than originally predicted.
-He returned to the ice after missing 21 games and was immediately re-assigned to the AHL to work on his conditioning.
-He remained with the Albany Devils for 32 games before being recalled back to the NHL level on 31 March.
-At the time of the recall, he was second among team defencemen in scoring with three goals and 16 assists for 19 points.
-Despite his return to the NHL lineup, the Devils failed to qualify for the Stanley Cup playoffs for the third consecutive season.
+He returned to the ice after missing 21 games and was immediately reassigned to the AHL to work on his conditioning.
+He remained with the Albany Devils for 32 games before being recalled to the NHL level on 31 March.
+At the time of his recall, he led the team in scoring among defencemen with three goals and 16 assists for 19 points.
+He scored one goal and two assists through 26 games with the Devils, while the team failed to qualify for the Stanley Cup playoffs for the third consecutive season.
+He was then one of many players reassigned to the AHL to help the Albany Devils in their 2014 Calder Cup playoffs run.